Board Certified Plastic Surgeon

-Dr. Sotirios Papafragkou, MD, FACS, is a board-certified surgeon of the American Board of Surgery and is board-eligible for the American Board of Plastic Surgeons.
-A skilled hand surgeon, he is an active member of the American Society for Surgery of the Hand and has completed his Subspecialty Certificate in Surgery of the Hand (formerly CAQ Hand).
+Dr. Sotirios Papafragkou, MD, FACS, is a skilled hand surgeon, he is an active member of the American Society for Surgery of the Hand and has completed his Subspecialty Certificate in Surgery of the Hand (formerly CAQ Hand).
 He is ACLS, ATLS and PALS certified, and he is licensed in New York, Florida, New Jersey, Georgia and Indiana.

 Dr. Papafragkou is committed to consistently expanding his areas of medical knowledge and offering the most advanced techniques available today.
 In 2018, Dr. Papafragkou completed a fellowship in reconstructive breast and perforator flap microsurgery at the University of Ghent in Belgium under Dr. Phillip Blondeel, MD.
 Dr. Blondeel is an internationally leading expert on reconstructive and aesthetic breast surgery, and he is one of the pioneers in perforator flap surgery.
 In 2017, he completed an oculoplastic and aesthetic fellowship with Mark Codner, MD in Atlanta, Georgia.
 This followed a residency in plastic and reconstructive surgery at Georgia Health Science University, in which he gained a wide exposure to various techniques in reconstructive and hand surgery.